Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 ### Certificates in PEM format

-If you want to work with certificates in PEM format, you can tell Azure's KeyVault service to create and manage your certificates in PEM format by providing the `contentType` property at the moment of creating the certificates.
+If you want to work with certificates in PEM format, you can tell Azure's Key Vault service to create and manage your certificates in PEM format by providing the `contentType` property at the moment of creating the certificates.

-The following example shows how to create and retrieve the public and the private parts of a PEM formatted certificate using the KeyVault clients for Certificates and Secrets:
+The following example shows how to create and retrieve the public and the private parts of a PEM formatted certificate using the Key Vault clients for Certificates and Secrets:

 ```ts
 // Creating the certificate